PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 <br>
 <br>

-# Namespaces and Scopes
+# Object-Oriented Programming in Python

 At this point of the article we'll dive a bit deeper into the programming language.
 We'll discuss namespaces, scopes, and then classes.
 Each of these differs from the MATLAB model, and you need to be aware of the changes.

+### Namespaces and Scopes

 Let's start with Namespaces and scopes, as these concepts are important prerequisites for understanding classes.

 -   A *namespace* is a mapping from names to objects, typically implemented as a dictionary.
 Examples include built-in names, exception names, global names